xingyif/scalabridge/organize-a-workshop/invite-mentors.md

 Mentors are the most important part of the workshop.
 It can be a little challenging if you're relatively new to the community and new to organizing ScalaBridge events.
 But don't worry.
 This page will make it easier for you, hopefully! :)

-## General Process
+## :sunny: General Process
 There are **two** parts of inviting mentors.

-The first round is that before you pick a date for the event, you should personally reach out to a few people who are interested in helping out with the event by being a mentor.
+1. The first round is that before you [pick a date](./find-date.md) for the event, you should personally reach out to a few people who are interested in helping out with the event by being a mentor.

-The second round is after you've picked an event date.
-You can promote the event while inviting/ attracting more mentors.
+2. The second round is after you've picked an event date.
+You can [promote the event](./promote-workshop.md) while inviting/ attracting more mentors.

 **The optimal ratio between mentor:student is 1:5.**

-## Who should you invite?
+## :hatched_chick: Who should you invite?
 - People who knows how to code in Scala.
 - People who are interested in teaching beginners Scala.
 - People who are involved in the Scala community (Doesn't have to be famous Scala people).
 - People who are nice and patient.

-## How do you personally reach out to mentors?
+## :phone: How do you personally reach out to mentors?
 For people who already know many other Scala developers, feel free to directly reach out to them.

-For people who are relatively new to the community and who are new to organizing bridge events, here are [a list of mentors](#interested--mentors), who are interested in mentoring.
+For people who are relatively new to the community and who are new to organizing bridge events, here are [a list of mentors](#sparkling_heart-interested--mentors), who are interested in mentoring.
 Feel free to invite them as mentors for your workshop.

-## How do you get more mentors to sign up?
+## :black_nib: How do you get more mentors to sign up?
 There are a few ways to promote your event:
 - Twitter
 - BridgeTroll